lachmac4/lachmac4.github.io/_pages/order-of-service.md

 You paint the evening sky with wonders  <br>
 The earth, it is Your throne  <br>
 From desert to the sea  <br>
-All nature testifies Your splendor  <br>
+All nature testifies Your splendour  <br>
   <br>
   <i>
 Praise the Lord, praise the Lord  <br>